creativechain/creacli/docs/public-api.rst

 ****************************
-Public API this.piston.rocks
+Public API dpayd.dpays.io
 ****************************

-this.piston.rocks
+dpayd.dpays.io
 #################

-The public API node at ``this.piston.rocks`` serves as an *experimental endpoint*.
+The public API node at ``dpayd.dpays.io`` serves as an *experimental endpoint*.
 It is offered for free to our best efforts.

 You may